A typical website behind Cloudflare

 |US$−105.83 million (2019)|

-Cloudflare is an American company specializing in distributed reverse proxy services for websites.
+Cloudflare is an American company locating in San Francisco, specializing in distributed reverse proxy service for websites.
 A disturbingly large portion of the world wide web is served from their network.
-Cloudflare is also one of the two most widely used providers of anycast DNS services (18.104.22.168 and 22.214.171.124) and they are the most used DNS over HTTPS service.
+Cloudflare owns more than 80% of CDN market share and 36.2% of the first Google search results are using Cloudflare.

 Public DNS servers

-Cloudflares anycast DNS servers can be used by anyone.
-They are
+Cloudflare's anycast DNS servers can be used by anyone.

 - 126.96.36.199 and 188.8.131.52 on IPv4

 - Family DNS